 Dr. Aponte has a private practice in Philadelphia.
-He also is a clinical associate professor in Drexel University’s Couple & Family Therapy Department.

 He has publications on family therapy, training and supervision in therapy, working with disadvantaged families, and spirituality in therapy.